SovereignCloudStack/openstack-health-monitor/README.md

 The script has been used successfully on several OpenStack clouds with keystone v3 (OTC, ECP, CityCloud), started manually or from Jenkins, partially with recording stats to a local Telegraf to report timings and failures into a Grafana dashboard.
+Configuration files for telegraf, influxdb and a nice grafana dashboard can be found in the `dashboard/` subdirectory.